 5.2.11 Positioning function

 This function allows to transfer location management messages between gNB-CU and gNB-DU.
 With this function, gNB-CU request TRP information from gNB-DU, and gNB-DU response to gNB-CU with the TRP information.
 With this function, gNB-CU request positioning measurements from gNB-DU, and gNB-DU response to gNB-CU with the positioning measurements.
+With this function, the gNB-DU can provide the Mobile IAB-MT UE ID (i.e., GPSI) and location information to the gNB-CU for a mobile TRP.

 The function allows the gNB-CU to